varigence/docs/bimlflex/modeling-tools/accelerator.md

 This column contains the short name to be used for Links and Link Satellites after the solution is modelled.

-A Link between "GeneralLedger" and "ChartOfAccounts" will use the default name "[LNK_GeneralLedger_ChartOfAccounts]".
+A Link between "GeneralLedger" and "ChartOfAccounts" will use the default name "LNK_GeneralLedger_ChartOfAccounts".

-Setting ModelOverrideShortName to "GL_COA" will generate the name "[LNK_GL_COA]" providing easy naming flexibility through metadata when modeling more complex relationships.
+Setting ModelOverrideShortName to "GL_COA" will generate the name "LNK_GL_COA" providing easy naming flexibility through metadata when modeling more complex relationships.

 #### ModelObjectType